jenglund/rlship-tools/README.md

    - Include version fields in all relevant database tables and model structs
    - Ensure data validation happens at both the model and database levels

+## Development Efficiency Insights

+The following is a set of distilled learnings from Cursor's analysis of its own interactions with the Tribe codebase.
+These insights and directives should be applied and followed whenever possible/feasible.

+### Issues & Inefficiencies
+1. **Precision with File Editing**
+   - When using search/replace tools, being too specific can fail if whitespace doesn't match exactly
+   - Using line numbers as references is more reliable than pattern matching for complex edits

+2. **Database Migration Challenges**
+   - Migration errors with foreign key constraints caused cascading test failures
+   - Attempting complex DB schema changes during test runs led to inconsistent states

+3. **Test Parallelism Problems**
+   - We got stuck in loops trying to fix individual tests serially
+   - Multiple test failures had common root causes that weren't immediately apparent

+4. **Tool Usage Patterns**
+   - Grep searches were sometimes too broad or too narrow
+   - File read operations used inconsistent offset/limit parameters

+### Improvement Recommendations

+1. **Development Workflow**
+   - Use a breadth-first approach to diagnose all errors before fixing any single one
+   - Create isolated test environments for migrations to avoid contaminating test runs
+   - When encountering linter errors, fix them immediately before proceeding with functional changes

+2. **Test Structure**
+   - Ensure test function parameters match between all test cases
+   - Consolidate similar test cases to reduce duplication and maintenance burden
+   - Use consistent naming patterns for test helper functions

+3. **Error Diagnosis**
+   - Add more verbose debug logging in tests to show exact state at failure points
+   - Trace query execution paths for complex database operations
+   - Create dedicated error types for different failure scenarios

+4. **Prompt Improvements**
+   - Include instructions to "Favor simple approaches over complex ones when editing files"
+   - Add "When stuck in an edit loop, stop and describe the exact issue with file/line numbers"
+   - Suggest "Use read_file with line numbers when search functions fail to find matches"
+   - Recommend "Make smaller, incremental changes with immediate verification rather than large batches"

 ## Current Status
 All tests are now passing!
 This represents a significant milestone for the stability of the project.

 We have successfully completed Phase 1 of our test coverage plan, with all core repository layer components now having at least 80% test coverage.
 This includes test coverage for activity repository methods, list repository methods, sync functionality, and database connection code.

 We are making good progress on Phase 2 of our test coverage plan, focusing on the handler and service layers.
 So far we have implemented tests for all List Handler CRUD operations, item management, and list sharing functionality.
+We are also seeing improvements in the Tribe Handler tests, with both ListTribes and ListMyTribes now exceeding their target coverage.

+Our latest analysis shows overall test coverage is at 73.4%, with continued improvements in key areas.
+The middleware (87.8%) and response (100.0%) packages have excellent coverage, while handlers (81.8%), models (71.1%), and repository (72.6%) packages are getting closer to our 80% target.
+The service layer (78.6%) requires additional focus in our test implementation strategy.

 ## Future Work

 The primary focus now is on improving test coverage and implementing remaining critical features.
 Our priorities are:

 1. **Test Coverage Improvements**:
-   - Current overall test coverage: 74.8% (up from 67.0%)
+   - Current overall coverage: 73.4%
-   - Current backend repository coverage: 65.6% (up from 57.3%)
-   - Current handlers coverage: 74.8% (up from 67.0%)
+     - handlers: 81.8% (close to 80% target)
+     - repository: 72.6% (below target)
+     - service: 78.6% (getting closer to 80% target, up from 73.4%)
+     - models: 71.1% (below target)
+     - middleware: 87.8% (exceeds target)
+     - response: 100.0% (exceeds target)
    - Priority areas with remaining low/no coverage:
      - Activity repository methods:
        - ✅ Delete (84.6% coverage)